Cray-HPE/craycli/Integration.md

 some of their capabilities.
 This adds some caveats you need to know when developing.

-1. Always use cray provided decorators and classes, try to avoid using click directly
+1. Always use Cray-provided decorators and classes, try to avoid using click directly
 2. Only add arguments and options to commands, never groups[\*](#Note)
 3. Be very careful when doing anything within a group function[\*](#Note)
 4. Assume argument/options/globals can change up until the point your command function is called[\*](#Note)
-5. Use `cray.echo` for any information that can be omitted with a `--quiet`, your command should `return` your final data, whether it is text or a dict.
+5. Use `cray.echo` for any information that can be omitted with a `--quiet`.
+Your command should `return` your final data, whether it is text or a dict.
 The CLI will automatically format a returned `dict` based on the `--format` option.
-The returned `dict` needs to be json serializable.
+The returned `dict` needs to be JSON serializable.

 ### Note

-\* We had to make some concessions in order to have a configuration file with automatic defaults as well as global options.
+We had to make some concessions in order to have a configuration file with automatic defaults as well as global options.
 Since a `--configuration` option is automatically added to each command, we don't load configuration files until right before the command is called.
 It's the first parameter to be handled for a command.
 Users can add default values for ANY parameter.
-This means that the loading goes:
+This means that the loading happens in the following order:

-    - Group level parameters loaded and group function called
+1. Group level parameters loaded and group function called
-    - Load configuration file (based on envvar, configuration option, or default)
+2. Load configuration file (based on envvar, configuration option, or default)
-    - All other parameters are loaded, default value goes in this order:
+3. All other parameters are loaded, default value goes in this order:
-            - Check global variables
+  1. Check global variables
-            - Check configuration file
+  2. Check configuration file
-            - Check if parameter provided a default value
+  3. Check if parameter provided a default value
-            - Return None
+  4. Return `None`

 As you can see, putting anything in a group level function can be called BEFORE the configuration file is loaded and global variables are set.